 After hearing this, the first thing I did was think about it in my marriage, and I found it to be oh-so-true.
 My wife loves through acts of service.
-She serves me all the time and does so incredibly consistently . . . cooks me great meals, takes care of the house, the bills, and the laundry, and much more.
-Serving isn’t easy . . . love in any language requires selflessness.
+She serves me all the time and does so incredibly consistently.
+She cooks me great meals and takes care of the house, the bills, the laundry, and much more.
+Serving isn’t easy, love in any language requires selflessness.
 But acts of service are natural for her.

-Husbands, you’re the leaders.
-It’s your job to drive your car off the roundabout by accepting and appreciating the love your wife gives you in whatever way she naturally gives it.
+You have to intentionally choose to drive the car off the roundabout.
+How?
+By accepting and appreciating the love your spouse gives you in whatever way they naturally give it.
 It’s up to you to create an environment of acceptance, not one of criticism and rejection.
-Wives, it’s your job to follow your husband off the roundabout by accepting and appreciating the love he gives you in the way he naturally gives it.
 To expect each other to start loving left-handed creates unrealistic expectations.

 Love is a choice, not a hole you fall into.
 Choose to drop your expectations.
-Choose to be grateful for her love, no matter how she gives it.
-Choose to love your wife “as Christ loved the church and gave Himself up for her.”
+Choose to be grateful for your spouse’s love, no matter how they give it.
+Choose to love them “as Christ loved the church and gave Himself up for her.”

 Scripture: In the same way, you husbands, live with your wives in an understanding way [with great gentleness and tact, and with an intelligent regard for the marriage relationship], as with someone physically weaker, since she is a woman.
 Show her honor and respect as a fellow heir of the grace of life, so that your prayers will not be hindered or ineffective.
 (1 Peter 3:7, AMP)

 Small group mentoring can help you engage your men, build your core group of leaders, and transform your church.
 Our free resources equip you with all the tools you need to launch a sustainable mentoring program.